 Someone who knows when to fight battles and when to back down.
 It’s easy to burn out if you’re constantly fighting colleagues and clients.

 What’s an unexpected skill that has helped you in your career?

 Being able to draw.
 I’m not the best penciller, but it’s surprising how visualising your thoughts quick and loose can solve problems.

 What tips do you have for someone trying to get into design?

 Make yourself useful.
 It’s one thing having good ideas but you need to be able to present them too- so absorb good design, learn to sketch, learn to use the adobe creative cloud and never stop seeking new skills.

 What’s something you would tell someone on their first day as a designer?

 The answers you are looking for are usually hidden inside the client brief.
 Interrogate and find them before you begin.

 Looking for design help from our creative team?
-Contact us today to find out how we can help your brand move forward with unique, beautiful design, or check out the other posts in this ongoing series: Marketing, Motion Graphics & Motion Design.
+Contact us today to find out how we can help your brand move forward with unique, beautiful design, or check out the other posts in this ongoing series: Marketing, Copywriting, Motion Graphics & Motion Design.